getsentry/sentry-docs/src/collections/_documentation/guides/grouping-and-fingerprints/index.md

 Sometimes two stack traces are the same function execution path but differ by one frame.
 This can be due to several things like middleware you've configured, node_modules, the framework itself, or library imports.
 To have greater control over which stack frames are included or excluded, see [Custom Grouping Enhancements](https://docs.sentry.io/data-management/event-grouping/grouping-enhancements/).

 {% capture __alert_content -%}
-Fortunately you can change the default grouping behavior to make certain issue types match on something other than stack trace.
-You can do this from both the **Server side** and the **SDK side**
+Fortunately, you can change the default grouping behavior to make certain issue types match on something other than a stack trace.
+You can do this from both the **Server-side** and the **SDK-side**.
 {%- endcapture -%}
 {%- include components/alert.html
     title="Note"